Finance Planning for Expat Coaches

 2 – Move to a Fluctuating Income

 When you are used to a particular lifestyle with a fixed monthly income, you rely on that paycheck often because you tend to tailor your lifestyle around your consistent monthly payment.
 If you are unemployed or start as a freelancer, you must get used to a fluctuating income.
-You probably had 100,000 CHF in your bank account as a starting capital and reserve, and in my experience, you will need that in Switzerland in your first two years of business (unless your business is a hobby).
+You probably had 100,000 CHF in your bank account as a starting capital and reserve, and in my experience, you will need that in Switzerland in your first two years of business (unless your business is a hobby or you are a trust fund baby).

 3 – Find your Finance Guru